Moduli of formal torsors: Rigidification revisited

 \section{Rigidification revisited}

 Rigidification is an operation that allows us to ``kill'' automorphisms of a given stack by modding out stabilizers by a given subgroup of the inertia.
 This operation is described in \cite[Appendix A]{Abramovich2007} in the context of algebraic stacks, but one can easily see that this is a very general construction.
-In this appendix we discuss it in its general form.
+In this appendix we discuss it in its general form so that we can apply it to non-algebraic stacks like $\Delta_{G}$.

 Let $\shS$ be a site, $\stX$ be a stack in groupoids over $\shS$ and denote by $I(\stX)\arr\stX$ the inertia stack.
 The inertia stack can be also thought as the sheaf $\stX^{\op}\arr(\text{Groups})$ mapping $\xi\in\stX(U)$ to $\Aut_{\stX(U)}(\xi)$.
 By a subgroup sheaf of the inertia stack we mean a subgroup sheaf of the previous functor.
 Notice that given a sheaf $F\colon\stX^{\op}\arr\sets$ and an object $\xi\in\stX(U)$ one get a sheaf $F_{\xi}$ on $U$ by composing $(\shS/U)^{\op}\arrdi{\xi}\stX^{\op}\arr\sets$, where the first arrow comes from the $2$-Yoneda lemma.
 Concretely one has $F_{\xi}(V\arrdi gU)=F(g^{*}\xi)$.
 If $f\colon V\arr U$ is any map in $\shS$ there is a canonical isomorphism $F_{\xi}\times_{U}V\simeq F_{f^{*}\xi}$.